 Optimize Your Website and Content – On Page SEO

-- Site Structure: Keep your site organized in a clear, easy-to-understand hierarchy.
+- Site Structure: Ignoring this is one of the most common SEO mistakes you can make … Keep your site organized in a clear, easy-to-understand hierarchy.
 Build out logically from your home page.

 - Home Page: This may be the only page visitors ever look at – so make it count.
 Include all important pages – products, services, locations, and more – are visible with easy navigation.